runoobjerry/Manzana-Apple-Music-Tagger/README.md

 You need to add `mediaUserToken` to get `lyricist` and `lyrics` and also to save `timeSyncedLyrics` as a `.lrc` file.<br>

-Please create a txt file named mediaUserToken in the `\utils` folder, and fill in the token you got on the web page, the program will automatically read the token in it.
+Please create a `txt` file named `mediaUserToken` in the `\utils` folder, and fill in the token you got on the web page, the program will automatically read the token in it.

 Program will ask you for the `storefront` and `language` when you run it.
 You can fill in the metadata for the region and language you want to obtain.

-If you want to change the language and mediaUserToken , run below command to clear the configuration and run the program again.
+If you want to change the `language` or `mediaUserToken` , run below command to clear the configuration and run the program again.

 ```
 python manzana.py reset